nervster/Clothing_Image_Classification/README.md

 # Clothing_Image_Classification

-The purpose of this repository is to create a model to start identifying clothing items.
-The hope is to use this model into applications like automated folding machines and/or clothing inventory generator.
-Below details the files within this repository and additional information:
+This repository is to create a model to start identifying clothing items.
+My hope is that this model can be used to create an "economically feasible" (aka cheaper) automated folding machine.
+Current automated folding machines are tedious and expensive.
+I hate folding clothes but I not willing to cough up $700+ Other applications can be a clothing inventory like at Goodwill or your closet.

-1. Image_Classification_Model: Script where I downloaded, parsed and trained model using VGG16 image net and self created layers
+## Getting Started

+1. Image_Classification_Model.py: Main model which will output a H5 file (image_model.h5)
-2. Model_Test: Script to test and output result of model's test run
+2. Model_Test.py: Applying the model to a set of test clothing pictures and output a pivot to understand performance of model
-3. Cloth_Images: Images of Clothes
-4. Capstone 2 Milestone Report: Report detailing steps and results of project
-5. Capstone 2 Presentation: Presentation on analysis and results of model
+3. Cloth Images.zip: About 550 Images separated by clothing type (folder names will be used for labelling)

+### Prerequisites

+What things you need to install the software and how to install them

+1. Python 3.6
+2. Keras 2.2.4
+3. OpenCV 3.3.1
+4. Windows 10 (can be applied on Linux but Matplotlib was not working for me on Linux)

+### Installing

+1. Clone Repository and unzip clothing imaging files
+2. Rename Clothing Image Source within both python scripts to match your image paths

+## License

+This project is licensed by nobody :)